• Art magazine

 • harmony

-1. What do you want to express?
+1. What would you like to express?

 2. How will you express it?

 That's all.
-Everything else is relatively insignificant. "
+Everything else is relatively insignificant

-Let us examine these questions more closely ...
+Let's examine these questions more closely…

-What do you want to express?
+What would you like to express?

 It is important to have clarity about your message.